 Looting dead enemies and completing bounties can give you cash and loot that you should be able to sell or trade with in-game merchants.
 Merchants can travel through the map, or be placed as special rooms or inside rooms with other important story-related NPCs or actions.
 Ammo, health items along with weapons and quest-related items.
 Implants can be slotted in special Implant inventory like in the original Syndicate.

 Inventory management is limited by a grid, like in Deus Ex:

 You progress the story by completing the dungeons (hospital, mine, etc.) and equipping better items.
 Each dungeon gives you a little story.
-Every time you die on the way to the bounty, you are rebuilt as an android at a save point (in the central hub)?
+Every time you die in a dungeon, or on the way to one, you are rebuilt as an android at a save point (in the central hub)?
 The dungeons are re-generated, and you lose all your non-cached items.
 Narrative explanation for ‘dungeons’ regenerating: you remember the world differently.

 The main attraction of this game is replayability.
 Often, when an episodic game comes out, everyone would buy the first episode, but not the second (unless it’s an extremely well-crafted, high-budget production everyone is crazy about).

-There is a story, and there are “key” rooms with “key” NPCs, but the world in-between consists of tiles randomly connected to each other in such a way that it’s still possible to navigate to the key rooms.
-Some key rooms would be closed off prior to completing certain action (killing a boss, or taking an item to an NPC, or talking to an NPC, for example).
+There is a story, and there are “key” rooms with “key” NPCs, but the world in-between consists of a map, on which you travel to what are basically randomly generated dungeons with key NPCs.
+Some locations would be closed off prior to completing certain action (killing a boss, or taking an item to an NPC, or talking to an NPC, for example).

 These tiles should have elements for taking cover and strategic combat against randomly placed enemies in every game.

-Easy, Medium, and Hard would affect the size of the world (amount of tiles), as well as increase the damage output for both enemies and the player character.
+Easy, Medium, and Hard would affect the size of the dungeons (amount of tiles), as well as increase the damage output for both enemies and the player character.